 A Problem of Omitted Snails

 To illustrate these empirical challenges and suite of potential solutions, we consider a system where both temperature and recruitment influence the abundance of snails in a marine benthic ecosystem (Fig. 3), such as the Gulf of Maine, USA.
 In this system, we aim to study the causal relationship between temperature and snail abundance.
-Temperature influences metabolic and mortality rates, and we hypothesize that fewer snails can survive in hotter sites.
+Temperature influences metabolic and mortality rates, and we hypothesize that fewer snails can survive in hotter sites (REF?).
 At the same time, making a causal diagram of this system reveals that the same oceanographic influences that shape temperature also shape recruitment of new juvenile snails (Fig. 3).
 Let’s say you have measured both snail abundance and temperature at a number of sites, but not recruitment.
 Were there to be no other driver of either recruitment or temperature, this would be an intractable problem.
 We can estimate the effect of temperature under two different scenarios, however, using appropriate designs.
 If drivers of variability in temperature at the within-site scale in the case of a cross-sectional study (sampling sites at a single time point) with multiple plots sampled per site as a clustered sampling design for proper estimation.
 Or, we can estimate the effect if there is variability in temperature across years in the case of a longitudinal study (repeated sampling sites or other units over time, also known as ‘panel data’ in other fields) where we take one or more measurements per site (e.g., we might want to employ a clustered design for other reasons).
 As we will show below, these scenarios allow for the estimation of causal temperature effects, provided proper sampling designs and methods are used.
 If these methods are not used - even given additional sources of variation in temperature or recruitment - then the estimation of the effect of temperature on snails will be incorrect.

 Depending on how temperature and recruitment are correlated, statistical estimates of the effect of temperature on snail abundance will be biased.
 If they have the same sign of effect, then estimates of the temperature effect will be too high.
 If they are opposite in sign, estimates will be biased towards zero or even have the wrong sign.
 If one has an effect and the other does not, your model could produce a false positive.
 This will occur no matter how many other covariates you measure and include if those covariates are not part of the confounding pathway.
 Further, while in this example we will consider recruitment as the only other omitted variable in the system, it is of course possible that other oceanographically driven omitted variables also play a role in regulating snail abundance.
 Regardless, there are still ways to resolve your omitted variable bias problem.